EricRongkai/EricRongkai.github.io/_pages/about.md

   - /about.html
 ---

 I am currently pursuing my PhD in Pattern Recognition and Intelligent Systems at the University of Science and Technology of China.
-My research interests are in human-robot interaction, shared control, assistive robotics, virtual reality, and the development of new technologies.
+My research interests and the development of new technologies are in
+-Human-Robot Interaction and Collaboration -Rehabilitation Engineering
+-Assistive Robotics
+-Virtual Reality

 A data-driven personal website
 ======